 MYTH: COVID-19 is over-hyped — it’s no worse than the seasonal flu.

 Reality: While it’s true that some people might develop only a mild case of COVID-19 or show no symptoms at all, this virus spreads more rapidly than the seasonal flu and is believed to have a higher mortality rate.
 In a typical year, 20,000 to 30,000 Americans die from the flu.
-As of mid-August 2020, nearly 172,000 Americans had died of COVID-19 — more than the number of Americans who died in the Vietnam War or World War I. That said, the seasonal flu isn’t a risk to dismiss either: It kills healthy kids and adults every year.
+As of mid-September 2020, more than 200,000 Americans have died of COVID-19 — more than the number of Americans who died in the Vietnam War or World War I. That said, the seasonal flu isn’t a risk to dismiss either: It kills healthy kids and adults every year.
 It’s also possible to get both COVID-19 and the flu at the same time, which can lead to more serious outcomes.
 So get your flu shot, and get it early.
 Learn more about protecting yourself from the flu

 MYTH: I’m young and healthy, so I don’t need to worry about getting seriously sick from the flu or COVID.

 Reality: COVID-19 continues to be more fatal in people older than 85 and those who have underlying health conditions.
 But younger people are still at risk: About 20 percent of total COVID-19 deaths have involved patients younger than 65, and even more survivors of the virus have still gotten sick enough to be hospitalized.